Snickers, siblings and the Alexander: 20+ secrets of English breaking language stereotypes

 But the most universal, in my opinion, word is get.
 Forgot the exact verb?
 Use get.
 Seriously.
 This means “getting”, and “getting”, and “becoming”, and “understanding”, and “buying”, and “annoying”, and “punishing”, and about a million more options.

-Snickersney.
-Snickersnee in translation from English - "a big knife."
-Well, and more about sneakers.
+Snickersney...
+Snickersnee is translated from English as “big knife”.
+And also about sneakers.
 Probably everyone knows this, but: sneakers are sneakers.
-Like trainers (and no trainings).
+As well as trainers (not sweatpants).
 Trainers are more commonly used in Britain.

-Another note on the elegance of the language.
-In English, all relatives “acquired” in a marriage are called in-laws (By law, they became relatives to you).
+A few more words about the elegance of the language.
+In English, all relatives "acquired" in marriage are called in-laws (By law, they became relatives to you).
 Mother-in-law, brother-in-law, son-in-law ...
 And no sister-in-law, sister-in-law and dozens of other words.

 Sibling.
 It is at the same time a brother or sister, in general, any relative born by your parents.
 He has already been “introduced” into Russian - I often meet the word “siblings”.